oss-videochat/bitlink/README.md

 ### Screen Sharing

-User's can share their screen with other users in the room.
+Users can share their screen with other users in the room.

 ## Installation